-- 5.1.1 Removal of three (3) trees Tree 7, 8 and 9 are subject to authority review of this report, and approval is to be obtained (e.g. by Consent) before any tree is removed. - 5.1.2 Tree removals are to be undertaken in accordance with the NSW WorkCover Code of Practice for the Amenity Tree Industry (1998).
+- 5.1.1 Removal of trees 1, 2 and 3 is subject to authority review of this report and approval is to be obtained (e.g. by Consent) before any trees are removed. - 5.1.2 Tree removals are to be undertaken in accordance with the NSW WorkCover Code of Practice for the Amenity Tree Industry (1998) and the Safe Work Australia Guide to managing risks of tree trimming and removal work.